Discover Highland Perthshire

 Historical Sites

 Blair Castle, a majestic historical site, is home to the private army known as the Atholl Highlanders.
 Scone Palace, another significant landmark, offers a glimpse into Scotland’s regal past.
+Not to mention Dunkeld Cathedral and the Thomas Telford Bridge.
 These sites provide a deep dive into the rich heritage of Highland Perthshire.

 Natural Attractions